codeforamerica/shiba/README.md

 - Configure an additional dictionary in `preferences > editor > proofreading > spelling` using `.idea/dictionaries/shiba.xml`
 - Install the Lombok plugin
 - Enable annotation processing
+- Set the Project SDK to Java 14 in `File > Project Structure`
 - Run the application using ShibaApplication run configuration

 Test: